cloudflare/workers-docs/src/content/about/metrics.md

 This chart shows historical request counts from the Workers runtime broken down into successful requests, errored requests, and subrequests.

 - **Total**: All incoming requests registered by a Worker script.
 Requests blocked by [WAF](https://www.cloudflare.com/waf/) or other security features will not count.
-- **Successful requests**: Success and Client Disconnected invocation statuses.
+- **Success**: Requests that returned a Success or Client Disconnected invocation status.
-- **Errored requests**: Every other invocation status.
+- **Errors**: Requests that returned a Script Threw Exception, Exceeded Resources, or Internal Error invocation status.
 - **Subrequests**: Requests triggered by calling `fetch` from within a Worker script.
 A subrequest that throws an uncaught error will not be counted.

+Request traffic data may display a "drop off" near the last few minutes displayed in the graph for time ranges less than six hours.
+This does not reflect a drop in traffic, but a slight delay in aggregation and metrics delivery.

 ### CPU Time